stefanistrate/_configs/README.md

 [`unmanaged/*`](unmanaged) config files have to be loaded manually into their corresponding tools.

-A couple of configs in this repository were imported or adapted from other sources.
+A couple of files in this repository were imported or adapted from other sources.
 Many thanks to their original developers!

 * [`managed/dircolors/dircolors.ansi-dark`](managed/dircolors/dircolors.ansi-dark)